olin/studentgovernment/student_government_bylaws.md

 Allocation Order provides direct and exclusive benefit to that member or if the vote relates to an appointment or internal election in which they are a candidate.

-#### Section 19.
-Ad Hoc Representatives.

-The Student Government establishes the following non-voting ad hoc representatives of the Council:

-**The Senior Class Activities Representative.** The Senior Class Activities Representative will be elected by the rising senior class following normal spring election procedures.
-The Senior Class Activities Representative will ensure the completion of senior class obligations such as ordering class rings, organizing the class gift, fundraising, serving on the Commencement Steering Committee, and supporting the class representative in organizing class activities and Senior Week activities.

 ## Part II.
 Relative to the Committees.